Reviewed by Dr John Pillinger, GP

 A tendency to suffer allergies is often hereditary.
 The most common causes of hay fever are:

 Often it will be enough to tell the doctor when, where, and how your symptoms occur.
 Skin tests and specific blood tests can be used to confirm what exactly you are allergic to.
+But it's often difficult to identify the specific allergen that is most responsible for your symptoms.

 Hay fever sufferers are more vulnerable to other allergic respiratory diseases, eg asthma, and sleeping difficulties that can lead to chronic fatigue (because of blocked nasal passages and snoring).

 If you suffer from hay fever you should do whatever you can to avoid substances that provoke hypersensitivity.
-Otherwise you will increase the risk of developing other, more serious, allergic diseases.

 Symptoms can be controlled through treatment, but you can't get rid of the allergy itself.
 However, hay fever is usually more of a nuisance than a harm to health, and the symptoms of many people improve over time.